Upset-Downset/UpsetDownset/README.md

  ### Measuring the Agent's Learning
  How can we tell our agent is learning?
 There are essentially three tests.
 To explain these we look at the example of our agent that was trained on games of having at most 10 nodes.
-During this training, ~1.5 million games were played over ~3 days and ~10 million training steps.
+During this training, 1.5 million games were played over 3 days and ~0 million training steps.
 The alpha agent updated 6 times.
  You can find the model parameters [here](https://github.com/Upset-Downset/UpsetDownset/tree/master/model_params).

  The first (and most fun) test is simply to play against the agent and see if it can beat you.
 As mentioned before, you can do this in this
  [notebook](https://github.com/Upset-Downset/UpsetDownset/blob/master/intro.ipynb).

- The second (and most esoteric and ureliable) test to determine if the agent is learning is by plotting the loss function.
+ The second (not to mention most ureliable and esoteric) test to determine if the agent is learning is by plotting the loss function over training.
  Below you can see the agent's loss function over the first 6 million trainig steps.
-This seems to tell us that the agent is learning on the data we are feeding it; coupled with the fact that it is updating (which implies it's winning games against former agent iterations) is good evidence that the agent is learning and getting stronger.
+This seems to tell us that the agent is learning on the data we are feeding it; coupled with the fact that it is updating (which implies it's winning games against former agent iterations) is good evidence that the agent is getting better.
 However, by itself, this metric is a little hard to read.
  Luckily we have an even better way to know the agent is learning...

- ### Outcome and Approximate Outcomes Functions
+ #### Outcome and Approximate Outcomes Functions
  Since each upset-downset game will end and one of the players must win, for any particular game of upset-dowsnet the outcome is fixed and must be one of the
  following: the first player to move can force a win, the second player to move can force a win, the **Up** player can force a win no matter who moves first, or the **Down** player can force a win no matter who moves first.
 By the phrase "player can force a win" we simply mean that on their turn there wlll always be